tmshkr/backup-postgres/README.md

 ## Automated backups

 You can use [ECS](https://aws.amazon.com/ecs/) to run this script on a schedule.
-Just provide the environment variables in the task definition.
+Just provide the environment variables in the task definition:

+`DATABASE_URL` the url of the database to backup, starting with `postgres://`

+`S3_BUCKET` the bucket where the backup will be uploaded

-The image is available to use on Docker Hub: [tmshkr/backup-postgres](https://hub.docker.com/r/tmshkr/backup-postgres).
+The image is available to use on Docker Hub: [tmshkr/backup-postgres](https://hub.docker.com/r/tmshkr/backup-postgres)